Skip to main content

 Parameters

-key: str, optional
+key: str, optional, default None

 Object to query.
 It can be an S3 url or a path suffix.

-return_missing: bool, default: False
+return_missing: bool, default False

 If set to True, do not raise an exception for a missing key but return it as an S3Object with .exists == False.